SourceMonitor/SM-Info/README.md

 The programm is able to collect metrics from source code:

-* Collects metrics in a fast, single pass through source files.
+- Collects metrics in a fast, single pass through source files.
-* Measures metrics for source code written in C++, C, C#, VB.NET, Java, Delphi, Visual Basic (VB6) or HTML.
+- Measures metrics for source code written in C++, C, C#, VB.NET, Java, Delphi, Visual Basic (VB6) or HTML.
-* Includes method and function level metrics for C++, C, C#, VB.NET, Java, and Delphi.
+- Includes method and function level metrics for C++, C, C#, VB.NET, Java, and Delphi.
-* Offers Modified Complexity metric option.
+- Offers Modified Complexity metric option.
-* Saves metrics in checkpoints for comparison during software development projects.
+- Saves metrics in checkpoints for comparison during software development projects.
-* Displays and prints metrics in tables and charts, including Kiviat diagrams.
+- Displays and prints metrics in tables and charts, including Kiviat diagrams.
-* Operates within a standard Windows GUI or inside your scripts using XML command files.
+- Operates within a standard Windows GUI or inside your scripts using XML command files.
-* Exports metrics to XML or CSV (comma-separated-value) files for further processing with other tools.
+- Exports metrics to XML or CSV (comma-separated-value) files for further processing with other tools.

 ## Motivation

 In my life as a software developer I have come to appreciate and love SourceMonitor.
 After doing an update, I read that Jim will no longer be actively developing SourceMonitor.
 When I suggested him to make SourceMonitor OpenSource, we got more in contact.
 I would like to make this great project OpenSource and develop it further.

+## Decissions made

+- Continue the [SourceMonitor][tool_sourcemonitor] project in the sense of Jim Wanner
+- Work on [SourceMonitor][tool_sourcemonitor] to make it open source
+- Programming language: [C++][language_cpp]
+- License: [MIT][license_mit]

+### Used tools and frameworks

+- **20221029** - Use [CMake][tool_cmake] in minimum version 3.5
+- **20221029** - Use [Qt][framework_qt] for UI în version 6.2 LTS

 ## Used tools